Legal requirements for tourism businesses

 - working time - the rules about working hours and how best to manage them

-- holiday and other leave - comply with legislation related to leave entitlement and allowing time off work
+- holiday, sickness and other leave - comply with legislation related to leave entitlement and allowing time off work

 - handling grievances - develop grievance procedures and put them into practice to resolve problems effectively

-- dismissals and staff leaving - manage staff leaving and dismissal fairly and correctly
+- dismissals, resignations and retirements - manage staff leaving and dismissal fairly and correctly

 - staff training and development - guidance on how to train your staff to improve their skills

 - zero-hours contracts - your responsibilities and the advantages and disadvantages of zero-hours contracts